elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|----------------------------------------------------------------
-| append   | append a record to a table
+| append   | create a record to a table
-| update   | update a record in a table
+| update   | alter a record in a table
-| delete   | delete a record from a table
+| delete   | remove a record from a table
+| from     | associated with delete statement

 **Read next:** [Syntax Overview](overview.md)